nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Enter the weight of chicken in kg:
+Please enter the storage weight of 'chicken' in kg:
 ____________________________________________________________
 ```